ZhuShuairong/Macau-event-inclusivity-score/visuals/README_visuals.md

 - Assign temporal categories (e.g., recent, past year, historical)
 - Create point geometries from lat/lon
 - Spatial join with Macau boundaries
-- Apply recency-based color gradient
+- Apply recency-based alpha

 **Significance**:
 Shows the spatial distribution of events over time, revealing which districts host more recent vs historical events.
 Helps identify shifting cultural/activity centers and temporal patterns in event hosting.
+Areas that have high alpha are more recent and more prominent, may include recent venues built, and low alpha may be locations that are changed.

 ---